 Pinning Down Production Costs

 Given the move toward cleaner energy, reduced carbon emissions, and more secure long-term energy sources, uranium supply is becoming more important to utilities worldwide.
-Currently, in our post-Fukushima demand case, uranium demand is still projected to double by 2030, mainly due to increased demand from Southeast Asia – China in particular.
+Currently, in our post-Fukushima demand case, uranium demand is still projected to increase by 53% through 2030.

-As a result, the current menu of worldwide projects is not all that exhaustive due to the fact that most of the recent exploration has been on brownfield sites that were discovered 20, 30, or even 40 years ago.
+While uranium exploration experienced a revival in the last price run-up, exploration expenditures since the Fukushima accident have started to fall off with many producers finding it more difficult to obtain project financing in a flat market.
+As a result, the current menu of worldwide projects is not all that exhaustive because most of the recent exploration has been on brownfield sites that were discovered 20, 30, or even 40 years ago.
 Although uranium resources are extensive, the vast majority of these are neither delineated nor developed.
-As the nuclear industry transforms itself into a safer and robust industry, one of the challenges will be for the supply side of the industry to expand and bring new production to a market still in an aftershock.
+As the nuclear industry transforms itself into a safer and more robust industry, one of the challenges for the supply side of the industry is to expand and bring new production to a market still in recovery mode.

 UxC’s Uranium Production Cost Study will address a wide range of production cost issues including the following:

-Subscribers of either UxC’s UMO or USA reports receive a discounted rate of US$3,500.00.
+- Subscribers of either UxC’s UMO or USA reports receive a discounted rate of US$4,500.00.

-Subscribers of both UxC’s UMO and USA reports receive a discounted rate of US$2,500.00.
+- Subscribers of both UxC’s UMO and USA reports receive a further discounted rate of US$3,000.00.